About

 • Football

-For the second time in three years, the Concordia Prep football team walked away with the MIAA B Conference crown, besting John Carroll, 35-0, in the final to complete an undefeated league season.
+For the second time in three years, the football team walked away with the MIAA B Conference crown, besting John Carroll, 35-0, in the final to complete an undefeated league season.
 The Saints (11-1) came within a late rally by MIAA A champions Archbishop Spalding (10-2) of finishing the season at a perfect 12-0.
 Keshawn Mister, who was named the MIAA B Conference Athlete of the Year, led the way offensively, producing 1,222 total yards and 16 total touchdowns from his dual-threat quarterback position.
 He was joined by Cameron Allen-Jones (94 total tackles), Geulius Cornish (430 rushing yards, eight TDs), Daniel Cousler, Camerin Gross (94 total tackles), Jaylin Harcum (197 receiving yards, three TDs), Darian Hill (two interceptions), Jaden Marine (64 total tackles, 14.5 TFL), Sidney Stewart (eight sacks), and current Wisconsin Badger Ernest Willor (seven sacks) on the all-conference team.

-• Boys' Soccer
+• Boys Soccer

-A lack of depth on the bench and a rugged schedule in the MIAA A Conference left the Concordia Prep boys soccer team staring up at the rest of the league as the Saints finished at 1-9-7 overall and 0-9-7 in league play.
+A lack of depth on the bench and a rugged schedule in the MIAA A Conference left the boys soccer team staring up at the rest of the league as the Saints finished at 1-9-7 overall and 0-9-7 in league play.
 Concordia produced a tie in six of its first nine matches and suffered a heart-breaking 6-5 setback to Archbishop Spalding to open the year, but the squad seemed to wear down as the season progressed, leading to the last-place finish.
 Senior midfielder Vitor Andrade was named to the all-conference team.

-• Girls' Soccer
+• Girls Soccer

 • Volleyball

-Overcoming a slow start, the Concordia Prep volleyball team secured six victories in their final eight regular season matches to finish at 7-7 overall and 5-5 in the IAAM C Conference to earn a spot in the conference playoffs.
+Overcoming a slow start, the volleyball team secured six victories in their final eight regular season matches to finish at 7-7 overall and 5-5 in the IAAM C Conference to earn a spot in the conference playoffs.
 The Saints concluded the season with a 3-0 decision to Gerstell Academy in the conference quarterfinals.
 Senior pin hitter Corey Bradley earned all–conference honors.

-• Boys' Basketball
+• Boys Basketball

-With five league wins in the team’s final six regular season games, the Concordia Prep boys basketball team captured the top spot in the MIAA B Conference’s Red Division and a place in the tournament semifinals, where it fell to Gerstell Academy.
+With five league wins in the team’s final six regular season games, the boys basketball team captured the top spot in the MIAA B Conference’s Red Division and a place in the tournament semifinals, where it fell to Gerstell Academy.
 The Saints (14-9, 9-6 MIAA B) could be even stronger next season with the expected return of most of this past season’s roster, including all-conference selection Noah Robinson.
 Robinson, a combination guard, paced Concordia with an average of 18 points per game.

-• Girls' Basketball
+• Girls Basketball

 • Cheer

 The cheer team participated in the Independent Schools of Maryland Cheerleading Competition held at Archbishop Spalding in the spring.
-Working through their nerves, the cheerleaders hit every stunt in their routine and received zero deductions, earning them 6th place out of 11 teams, with a score of 96.4.
+Working through their nerves, the cheerleaders hit every stunt in their routine and received zero deductions, earning 6th place out of 11 teams, with a score of 96.4.

 • Baseball

-Caleb and Jonathan Couser guided an inexperienced Concordia Prep baseball team to within a win of playing for the MIAA C championship.
+Caleb and Jonathan Couser guided an inexperienced baseball team to within a win of playing for the MIAA C Championship.
 Caleb, a senior outfielder-pitcher, batted .515 with 33 runs, 26 RBIs, and 12 extra-base hits.
 Jonathan, a sophomore catcher-infielder, produced a .656 batting average, 30 RBIs, eight home runs, 10 doubles, and 27 runs.
 The Saints finished at 11-10-1, falling, 6-5, in eight innings to Pallotti in the MIAA C Conference semifinals.

 • Softball

-Shrugging off a slow start to the season, the Concordia Prep girls softball team captured three of its final four regular season games to forge a tie for fifth place in the final IAAM C Conference standings.
+Shrugging off a slow start to the season, the girls softball team captured three of its final four regular season games to forge a tie for fifth place in the final IAAM C Conference standings.
 The Saints (5-8) concluded the season with a 21-6 playoff loss to eventual conference champions St. Timothy’s.
 Senior captain Emma McGraw (.409 BA, eight RBIs) led the way as well as a slew of talented underclassmen, including all-conference performer Nayla Myers (.581 BA, 17 extra-base hits, 17 RBIs), Lila Singer (.448 BA, 19 runs), and Reilly Miskelly (.422 BA, 14 RBIs), paced the squad.

-• Boys' Lacrosse
+• Boys Lacrosse

-The Concordia Prep boys' lacrosse team avenged its only league loss of the 2024 campaign in the final game of the season, and in doing so, the Saints (13-2) captured their first league crown since the 2011 season.
+The boys lacrosse team avenged its only league loss of the 2024 campaign in the final game of the season, and in doing so, the Saints (13-2) captured their first league crown since the 2011 season.
 Concordia scored an 11-10 double overtime victory against St. John’s Catholic in the MIAA C Conference final on a goal by senior Josh Cruikshank off an assist from Colten Seifert.
 Junior long stick midfielder Noah Hauf was named the league’s Most Valuable Player.

-• Girls' Lacrosse
+• Girls Lacrosse

 • Track and Field

-The Concordia Prep track and field team set six school records while the boys squad captured third at the MIAA B Conference meet that was highlighted by first-place finishes by VJ Hines in the high jump (6 feet, 8 inches) and the 110-meter hurdles (16.19 seconds) and Darian Hill in the 100-meter dash (10.9 seconds).
+The track and field team set six school records while the boys squad captured third at the MIAA B Conference meet that was highlighted by first-place finishes by VJ Hines in the high jump (6 feet, 8 inches) and the 110-meter hurdles (16.19 seconds) and Darian Hill in the 100-meter dash (10.9 seconds).
 Hill, Harris, Jaylin Harcum, and Travis Holmes-Hale as well as Angel Farabee were named to the all-conference team.

 Alumni News